Courage to Create Change: A Reflective Retreat

 Practice of such presence and listening is a gift to us, to others, and to our world.
 It is intentionally benevolent.
 It is firm gentleness and kindness.
 It can open new landscapes and horizons from which creative solutions and opportunities arise.

 Courage to Create Change is a Circle of Trust® retreat.
 It will create a safe space within a small group.
 It will explore the concepts of courage and change, deepening your insights into your engagement with them.
 It will reveal barriers and challenges, as well as strengths and hopes.
-It will give understanding of the ways these insights might enrich your workplace, home and community living.
+It will give understanding of the ways these insights might enrich your workplace, home, community living – and your cause.

 Courage to Create Change is a joint offering of Grace Williams, Founder of Citizen Tasmania and Rosie Martin, Facilitator of Circles of Trust.

-In this retreat, up to 24 participants will experience safety and challenge, using reflective dialogue to explore personal and professional questions of courage and change – wellsprings of leadership.
+In this retreat, a small group of participants will experience safety and challenge, using reflective dialogue to explore personal and professional questions of courage and change – wellsprings of leadership.

 Participants are supported to reflect on their connection to courage and change, and to draw-out the insights of their own stories, inner resources and personal wisdoms; as well as to develop new insights through witnessing the stories of others.